jupyterhub/nbgitpuller/docs/contributing.md

     process (started in step 5) to see your changes take effect.
 This is not needed if you are only working on the javascript or css.

-## Running the flake8 linter

-[flake8](https://flake8.pycqa.org/en/latest/) is used to validate python coding style.
-The flake8 config is in `.flake8`, and is not super strict.
-You should be able to run `flake8` in the root directory of the repository to get a list of issues to be fixed.

 ## Running tests

 [pytest](https://docs.pytest.org/) is used to run unit and integration tests,